Olabeloved/alx-low_level_programming/README.md

-#C programming language
+# C programming language

 ----
-This is where i document my codes for learning C
+This is where I will document my codes for learning C programming language